HOCD: Understanding homosexual obsessive-compulsive disorder

 Compulsions

-Those with OCD have one goal, to get rid of those anxious feelings as soon as possible.
+Those with OCD have one goal: to get rid of anxiety or solve their uncertainty as soon as possible.

-The fear that accompanies those obsessions can be so severe and uncomfortable, that we engage in ritualistic safety behaviors – known as compulsions – to find quick relief.
+The fear that accompanies these obsessions can be so severe and uncomfortable that we engage in ritualistic safety behaviors – known as compulsions – to find quick relief.

 Physical and mental compulsions can appear in the form of checking, reassurance-seeking, avoiding, counting, praying, ruminating, and much more.